codio-content/Coding_with_Javascript-Loops/.guides/content/A-bit-more-on-for-9dfd.md

 5. Once you have seen `for` and `while` statements a few times, the loop as a whole is easier to read, regardless of which loop is chosen.

 ## Play
 Feel free to hack the code around on the left.
-If you mess it up, reset it by the 'Reset Chapter' option in the Settings menu at the top of this page.
+If you mess it up, reset it by the 'Restore current files' option in the Settings menu at the top of this page.